Whippet vs West Highland White Terrier: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Whippet and West Highland White Terrier based on their genetic health profiles.
 Whippet is predisposed to Heart Conditions and Eye Conditions, making coverage for hereditary conditions essential.
-West Highland White Terrier's risk factors (Orthopedic Conditions and Other Health Concerns) require different policy features.
+West Highland White Terrier's risk factors (orthopedic problems and hereditary conditions including potential eye, dental, and metabolic issues) require different policy features.
 Wellness coverage value also differs: Whippet's moderate (30-60 min daily) activity level versus West Highland White Terrier's moderate demands mean different injury risk profiles.
 Compare lifetime insurance costs carefully—the difference between insuring Whippet versus West Highland White Terrier over their respective lifespans of 12-15 years and 13-15 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment